remicollet/pecl-json-c/README.md

 json_encode is the same than current PHP one.

 json_decode use the json-c library and is mostly compatible.
+- integer are always parse as integer (never float or string)
+- comments are allowed in json string/files

 Also provide a new incremental parser object: